-The right window in the cab is removable in the event that an emergency exit is required.
-To remove the rear window:
+Any cab glass may be broken in the event that an emergency exit is required.

-- Grasp and pull the tag of the nylon ring next to the emergency exit decal (fig. 5.74) to remove the extrusion cord (fig. 5.75, item 1). - 2.
+- 1. Grasp the tool for breaking window next to the emergency exit decal (fig. 5.73) shield eyes place on glass and push (fig. 5.74) and (5.75). - 2.
 Push window outward until clear of window opening. - 3.
 Climb out through window and away from hazardous situation.